 - Avoid using ATMs on the street – use ATMs inside banks wherever possible.

-- Avoid being alone in remote places or in areas without security officers, especially if you're female.
+- Avoid being alone in remote places, especially if you're female.

 - Avoid walking, jogging or cycling after dark or in the early hours of the morning.